-Surrounded by Mexican families throughout his migrant community, it was only natural that his first language was Spanish, and he learned to speak, read and write it even before enrolling in first grade in the small community of Shafter, California.
+The author, in his youth, as a member of a migrant farmworker family, was surrounded by other migrant Mexican families throughout this early period in his life.
+It was only natural that his first language was Spanish and he learned to speak, read and write in Spanish at a very young age and prior to enrolling in the first grade in the small community named “La Colonia," just outside of Shafter, California.

-He still continues to make presentations to community groups and parents, using dichos, to address the importance of their children receiving an education.
+He still continues to make presentations to community groups, schools and organizations using Dichos and humorous graphics of Dichos to address the importance of their son and daughters receiving an education.

-Dichos, as part of the Latino culture is slowly becoming the “forgotten language” among many of our adult and especially our children of today’s world.
+Dichos, as part of the Hispanic culture, is slowly becoming the “forgotten language” among many of our adult population and especially the children of today’s world.

-Yet, dichos have been the humor and wisdom that have been shared by many of our parents and grandparents when we were growing up.
-These dichos that were communicated me and my generation were not only humorous, but also brought guidance and levity to our personal situations.
+Yet, Dichos have been the humor and wisdom that have been shared among Hispanics for many centuries over many a meal or conversations among our parents and grandparents as we were growing up.
+These Dichos that were communicated to me and my generation were not only humorous, but also brought guidance and levity to our personal situations.

 John A. Flores, Author

-With the re-initiation of my weekly Dicho Newsletter, I want to dedicate these weekly dichos selected and the words of wisdom they convey to my son David, who recently passed away into the arms of the Good Lord.
-He was a delight to be around and was very helpful in translating hundreds of the dichos from Spanish to English within the 3 books that I’ve published.
+With the re-initiation of my Dichos Newsletter, I want to dedicate these weekly Dichos that I’ve selected and share with you the wisdom and humor they convey to my son David, who recently passed away into the arms of the Good Lord.

-I want to share with you that my other sons, John Jr. and Richard, plus my wife Bitta were also instrumental in not only the publishing of my books, but also in getting the DichoyDichos Newsletter to all of you!
+I also want to acknowledge my other two sons, John Jr. and Richard and especially my wife Bitta who were instrumental in not only the development and publishing of my books, but also in getting the weekly DichoyDichos Newsletter to all of you!